noizebox/BricksDSP/README.md

 Signals
 -------------------
 To stay with common modular concepts and for compatibility with common plugin formats control inputs are assumed to be normalised to a [0, 1] range and [-1, 1] for bipolar inputs.
-Clipping is done internally only on those bricks where inputs outside of the nominal range would break things.
+Clipping is done internally only on those bricks where values outside of the nominal range would break things.
 Nominal audio levels should also be within [1, -1]
 Logarithmic pitch inputs for oscillators, filters, etc, should adhere to 0.1 per octave, essentially the 1v/oct modular standard in 1:10 scale.

 Build instructions